kapawlak/temp_lab_host/Courses/345/3L/lab4.md

 :::Exercise (procedure| 10 Points)
-Using the experiment you've outlined write procedure for measuring $g$
+Using the experiment you've outlined, write a procedure for measuring $g$
 :::

 ## Uncertainty from Scales
 This far into the course we have only discussed how to determine the uncertainty in by using statistics.
 While this is typically one of the best options, sometimes we are able to make a single measurement using a graduated or digital scale and estimate the uncertainty from the resolution.

-For instance, when using graduated scale, like that of ruler, we say the uncertainty is half of the smallest division on the scale.
+For instance, when using graduated scale, like that of a ruler, we say the uncertainty is half of the smallest division on the scale.
 So if we were to use a standard meter stick that has $1 \text{ mm}$ divisions, we would say that our uncertainty is $\pm 0.5 \text{ mm}$.

 For a digital display, we say the uncertainty is half of the last digit displayed.
 That is, if we were using an electronic balance to measure the mass of a stone and read $52 \text{ g}$, then we would say our uncertainty is $\pm 0.5 \text{ g}$.
-Thus we would report the stones mass as $52.0 \pm 0.5 \text{ g}$
+Thus, we would report the stone's mass as $52.0 \pm 0.5 \text{ g}$

 # The Experiment